Visiting the remarkable thrombolites at the picturesque Lake Thetis is an opportunity not to be missed.

-Lake Thetis is one of only five sites in Western Australia that features thrombolites which are closely related to stromatolites - the oldest 'living' fossil in the world at 3.5 billion years old; thrombolites are believed to be over 3,000 years old.
+Lake Thetis is one of only five sites in Western Australia that features thrombolites, which are closely related to stromatolites - the oldest 'living' fossil in the world at 3.5 billion years old; the Lake Thetis thrombolites are believed to be over 3,000 years old.

-nterpretive signage provides information about the fossils, geology, flora, fauna and Indigenous culture.
+Interpretive signage provides information about the fossils, geology, flora, fauna and Indigenous culture.
 It is an easy 1.5 kilometre walking loop around the lake.
 The first 300m of the boardwalk, which passes the best examples of thrombolites in the lake is universally accessible.
-You will find the best examples of Thrombolites at the southwestern edge of the lake.
+You will find the best examples of thrombolites at the southwestern edge of the lake.
 Keep your eyes peeled for native flora and fauna that can be found in the area, such as echidnas and kangaroos.

 Lake Thetis is on the outskirts of Cervantes, a comfortable two-hour journey north of Perth along the Indian Ocean Drive.
 Ideally, try and time your visit to be in the drier summer months for a better view of these extraordinary living fossils.